NiklasPfister/adaXT/docs/user_guide/random_forest.md

 forest.fit(X, Y)
 ```

-Once the RandomForest has been fitted, it can be used to predict in the same
+Once the random forest has been fitted, it can be used to predict in the same
 manner as the [DecisionTree](../api_docs/DecisionTree.md).

 ```python
 forest.predict(X)  # results in [0, 1]
 ```

-### How to chose the n_jobs parameter of RandomForest
+### How to chose the n_jobs parameter

 When constructing a random forest model, you can adjust the 'n_jobs' parameter.
 As indicated in the documentation, this setting determines the quantity of